Get VAGRANT UP and Running in No Time

 Install Useful Vagrant Plugins

+The plugins we will be installing are Vagrant Berkshelf, Vagrant Hostmanager, and Vagrant Omnibus.
 The Vagrant Berkshelf plugin allows Vagrant to communicate with the Berkshelf cookbook manager we just installed.

 The Vagrant Hostmanager plugin lets you add a configuration to Vagrant to automatically update your hostfile and point it to the IP in use.
 I really enjoy this plugin because it allows you to develop on a pretty URL such as “http://myproject.local” versus “172.22.22.22” or the IP in use.